-6. GP CAPACITY
+5. GP CAPACITY

-Through our initial site review process understand that there is capacity in your local G.P.
-Surgery at Bampton.
+Through our initial site review process we understand that there is capacity in your local GP Surgery.

-7. ECOLOGY
+6. ECOLOGY

 A specialist ecology consultant has been appointed to survey the proposed site for protected species.
 To ensure that we have comprehensively evaluated the site for ecology and wildlife, additional surveys will take place prior to the determination of the planning application.